felamaslen/survey/README.md

 * `npm start` to run the web server
 * The app can then be accessed at `localhost:8080`

-Note: the app is not developed yet, and is just a skeleton.
+Note: the app is now functioning in terms of submitting a form, but not much else.

 ### Tools used:
 * Node.js with express for the web server